codingatmorning/projects/3DGRAPHING_CALCULATOR/README.md

 - The program is usually good about closing background processes, but sometimes back.exe is left running so check task manager

-- [ ] Run back.exe as daemon instead of as subprocess
+&nbsp; - [ ] Run back.exe as daemon instead of as subprocess